Helping millions of people navigate the world of technology.

 This might take a while, so be patient.
 After the scan is complete, restart your PC and see if you can uninstall apps.

 Third-party programs and services on your computer can also obstruct the app uninstallation process and cause problems.
-To avoid any interference, you can boot your PC in a Clean Boot state and then try to remove the app again.
+To avoid any interference, boot your PC in a clean boot state and try to remove the app again.

 Step 1: Press the Windows key + R to open the Run dialog box, type msconfig in the Open field, and press Enter.